Why Mindfulness Is Essential for Lawyers:

 One word: mindfulness.

-From the Wall Street Journal, which featured Warrior One in a front page article in June of 2015, to Time Magazine to Scientific American to 60 Minutes, the mindfulness revolution is reaching every corner of society.
+From the Wall Street Journal, which featured Warrior One in a front page article way back in June of 2015, to Time Magazine to Scientific American to 60 Minutes, the mindfulness revolution is reaching every corner of society.
 Essential Mindfulness for Lawyers® (“EML“) is a simple, powerful training designed specifically for lawyers to access, and lead, that revolution – and in many states, get MCLE credits along the way.*

 EML is an exploration of the legal mind.
 It’s training to use the mind as a laboratory, to understand whatever states of mind we find ourselves in, and then cultivate the most effective state of mind for the circumstance.